top of page

 Before anything else, if you remember one thing from this piece, let it be this: It's not that they lost, it's how they lost.

-And that's not even counting the dreaded Michigan accent, that seems to burst forth from our noses and neglect t's and drop g's.
+And that's not even counting the dreaded Michigan accent that seems to burst forth from our noses and neglect t's and drop g's.
 Our vernacular is saturated with "Ope" and "Meijers."
-You can absolutely tell someone is from Michigan because their accent is an embarrassment even in the entirety of the Midwest, which is astounding because have you heard people from Minnesota?
+You can tell someone is from Michigan because their accent is an embarrassment in all the the Midwest, which is astounding because have you heard people from Minnesota?

-All that front-and-center shameful Michigander nonsense is woven together in that tapestry of self-deprecation, yes, and one of the most pronounced threads is Honolulu blue; the Detroit Lions have been emblematic of the state.
+All that front-and-center shameful Michigander nonsense is woven together in a tapestry of self-deprecation, and one of the most pronounced threads is Honolulu blue; the Detroit Lions have been emblematic of the state itself.

 Like the city they hail from, the Lions were once a powerul force on the country's landscape, albeit on the sporting side.
-They collected four NFL championships from their relocation in 1934 to 1957, where they defeated Jim Brown's Cleveland Browns in the final without quarterback face of the franchise Bobby Layne.
+They collected four NFL championships from their relocation in 1934 to 1957, where they defeated Jim Brown's Cleveland Browns in the final matchup without star quarterback Bobby Layne.

-Hell, the team's consistent losing and franchise incompetence were driving forces for Sanders to retire early.
+Hell, the team's consistent losing and franchise incompetence drove Sanders to retire early.
 And he wasn't the only generational player to do that!
 Calvin Johnson, one of the single most gifted WR of all time, was ground down by the losing and the ineptitude and also retired early.

 (Second, in 1998, the Lions used the 20th pick of the NFL draft on Terry Fair, a diminutive cornerback out of Tennesee.
-Fair was as notable a corner as he was a kick returner...which was mediocre.
-With the 21st pick in the draft --the very next goddamned pick-- divisional rival Minnesota took wide reciever Randy Moss out of Marshall.
-Yes, that Randy Moss.)
+With the 21st pick in the draft --the very next goddamned pick-- divisional rival Minnesota took Hall of Fame wide reciever Randy Moss out of Marshall.)

 It all culminated in 2008, where former player/talking head Matt Millen's guidance saw the team finish winless for an entire season, going 0-16 and becoming the punchline for all of Michigan.
 Late night television used them countless times as a punching bag, a pathetic stand-in for a state that was being run poorly and whose denizens were left with little to be glad about during a national recession.
 It was miserable.

-One of my favorite stories about my late father in law gets told every year when the Lions are doing poorly... which is to say it gets told literally every year.
-At one point his family forbid him from watching any Detroit Lions game because it affected his mood so negatively, and would cause him such grief, that he wouldn't be enjoyable to be around.
+One of my favorite stories about my late father in law gets told every NFL season.
+At one point his family forbid him from watching any Detroit Lions game because it affected his mood so negatively.

 Like I alluded to earlier, Michigan is an absolutely abysmal place to live during the winter.
-Lake effect snowstorms can destroy roads and plans (as well as power grids), and since it's the only state surround by lakes you can imagine that there's basically no place to hide.
+Lake effect snowstorms can destroy roads and power grids, and since it's the only state surround by lakes you can imagine there's basically no place to hide.
 It gets so bleak that sometimes Michiganders don't get to see the sun for months.

 Yes.
 Months.